6012 Sherry Lane Dallas, TX 75225

 Do dental implants hurt?

-No. We use an anesthetic during the dental implant procedure to numb the area.
+We use an anesthetic during the dental implant procedure to numb the area.
 The procedure will also require a healing period of 3 to 6 months, during which they fuse with bone tissue in the jaw.
 You may feel some temporary pain during the healing period and after treatment.
 You should call our office if your pain exceeds several days.

 How long do dental implants last?

-Request a Dental Exam Today
+Request a Dental Implant Consultation Today